 Diagnostic Testing for Sleep Disorders

-If you show any symptoms of a sleep disorder you should first see your primary care physician, who may refer you to a sleep lab for testing.
+If you show any symptoms of a sleep disorder contact one of our Sleep Clinics to schedule an appointment with one of our sleep specialists.
+Upon completion of your assessment they may refer you to a sleep lab for testing.
 Most health care insurance plans provide coverage for all or part of sleep testing and treatments for sleep disorders.

 MidMichigan’s Sleep Labs are specialized medical facilities staffed by professionals experienced in diagnosing and treating sleep disorders.
 The Sleep Labs blend the use of state-of-the-art technology and equipment with a caring atmosphere.